piang077/Microsoft-End-Point-Security-Lab/README.md

 ## 1. Project Overview

 This project demonstrates a **hands-on enterprise endpoint security implementation** using Microsoft cloud security technologies.
-The lab simulates how organisations manage identities, devices, and endpoint protection using **Microsoft Entra ID, Microsoft Intune, and Microsoft Defender for Endpoint**.
+The lab simulates how organisations manage identities, devices, and endpoint protection using **Microsoft Entra ID, Microsoft Intune, Microsoft Defender Vulnerability Management  and Microsoft Defender for Endpoint**.

 The objective of this lab was to configure a secure environment that includes: